Updated (originally published )

 Netlify build hook

-To trigger a change from Contentful we can use Netlify’s build hook.
-Navigate to ‘Build & deploy’ under ‘Settings’ in the Netlify control panel and click ‘Add build hook’, name it and save it.
+To trigger a change from Contentful we can use Netlify’s build hooks.
+Navigate to ‘Project configuration’, then ‘Build & deploy’ > ‘Continuous deployment’ > ‘Build hooks’ in the Netlify control panel and click ‘Add build hook’, name it and save it.
 Netlify should have generated you a build hook URL which can be used in Contentful to trigger a build.

 In your Contentful admin panel, go to ‘Settings’, ‘Webhooks’ and add a new one.
 Call it something like ‘Deploy to Netlify’, paste in the build hook URL from Netlify into the URL field.
 Next, select ‘Only Selected Events’ under the ‘Trigger this webhook for:’ option, configure which events you want to trigger a build with and hit save.